verlok/verlok.github.io/_posts/2018-08-27-check-if-element-still-inside-viewport-after-given-time.md

 ### isIntersecting utility function

-This is a utility function to understand whether or not an entry is intersecting
+This is a utility function to understand whether or not an entry is intersecting with the viewport.

+Note that:

-- `entry.isIntersecting` needs fallback because it is `null` on some versions of MS Edge
+- `entry.isIntersecting` needs fallback because it is `null` on some versions of Microsoft Edge
 - `entry.intersectionRatio` is not enough alone because it could be `0` on some intersecting elements

 ```js